Agent Skills: Documentation Maintenance

 Pass --json for machine-readable output.
 Pass --root PATH to override project root detection.

-After the deterministic scan, launch parallel haiku subagents to perform deeper analysis.
-Use model: "haiku" on all Task calls in this phase to minimize cost.
+After the deterministic scan, launch subagents to perform deeper analysis.
+Model selection is task-calibrated: haiku for pattern enumeration, sonnet for multi-file correlation and judgment.
 See references/agent-dispatch.md for full prompt templates.

 Agent 1 — Code-to-doc coverage scan (subagent_type: "Explore", model: "haiku"): Search the codebase for public APIs, CLI commands, config schemas, and exported modules.
-Cross-reference against existing docs.
+Cross-reference against existing docs (presence-check via grep).
 Report anything undocumented.
+Haiku is sufficient because the inner loop is pattern enumeration plus a presence grep.

 Step 1c — Merge results